#MuteRKelly Helped Black Women Survive R. Kelly, Its Founders Share How The Verdict Is About Victory And Voice

 This verdict and victory has been a long time coming for those who amplified the voices of Black women and girls impacted by sexual violence.
 These activists led the charge in shutting down the self-proclaimed Pied Piper and brought national awareness to a demographic whose trauma is often ignored in their households, the media and the justice system.

-“This verdict was a long time coming and although it doesn’t bring automatic healing to his survivors, I hope it brings a sense of closure that can help facilitate the healing process.The real story here is about the relentless activism of Black women who refused to let rampant, open abuse and violence toward Black girls and young women fall on deaf ears.
-Black women were ringing the alarm long before the world knew what ‘me too’ was about.It took all of our efforts, and those of tireless journalists like Jim DeRogatis – to get many to pay attention.We have shown once again that when we can’t count on anyone else – we can count on each other.”

-When MADAMENOIRE caught up with co-founders of the #MuteRKelly Movement they, too, shared the gravity of this victory.
+When MADAMENOIRE caught up with co-founders of the #MuteRKelly Movement they shared the gravity of this victory.
 Kenyette Tisha Barnes told us she believes “this conviction is a pivotal moment in our history and his legacy: Black girls matter and he is a convicted sexual predator.”

 Oronike Odeleye added: